-- How you get it: Check mailed to your home or deposited into your bank account.
+- How you get it: Check or prepaid debit card mailed to your home or money deposited into your bank account.

-The stimulus package includes government checks sent to Americans to give a much-needed boost to the economy.
+The stimulus package includes economic impact payments sent to Americans to give a much-needed boost to the economy.
 Individuals can receive up to $1,200, married couples can get up to $2,400 and families will get an extra $500 for each child under 17.

 How much you receive is based on the income you reported in your most recent tax returns or Social Security benefits.
 The government is offering full checks to individuals who make up to $75,000 and reduced amounts by 5% of your income to those who make up to $99,000.
 Couples who filed jointly are eligible for double the income for individuals, while families with one head of household can bring in up to $112,500 and still qualify for the full amount.

-If you qualify, you’ll receive a check in the mail to your last known address or have the funds deposited into your bank account — it depends on whether you signed up for direct deposit with the IRS on or after January 1, 2018.
+If you qualify, you’ll receive a check or prepaid Visa debit card in the mail to your last known address or have the funds deposited into your bank account — it depends on whether you signed up for direct deposit with the IRS on or after January 1, 2018.

-While the government claims Americans might see a check in just three weeks, this isn’t mentioned in the bill.
-All checks will be mailed out by December 31, 2020.
+While the government claims Americans might see a check or debit card in just three weeks, this isn’t mentioned in the bill.
+All checks or debit cards will be mailed out by December 31, 2020.

 To qualify, you need to meet the following criteria:

 - Make no more than $99,000 as an individual, $198,000 as a couple filing jointly or $112,500 as the head of household